arielstern09/FashionIcon-Assistant-/README.md

 “Last wore this on Sept 15 to a concert — maybe switch the jacket!”

 📦3.
 One-Minute Packing Assistant
 You need outfits for your next vacation!
-Type in yout trip length + destination + vibe and it builds a full list of outfits for each day.
+Type in your trip length + destination + vibe and it builds a full list of outfits for each day.
 Saves hours before travel and reduces overpacking!